 Hi friends!
 Now that my book, Frosted, is mostly finished I wanted to update some of my favorite old recipes.
 I first published this recipe for brioche cinnamon rolls back in January 2018 and I’ve become quite the cinnamon roll addict since then.

-I’ve created a few different types of cinnamon rolls, like caramelized white chocolate rolls, lemon and brown butter rolls and even s’mores rolls.
+I’ve created a few different types of cinnamon rolls, like caramelized white chocolate, lemon and brown butter, carrot cake, chocolate, apple butter, cranberry orange, gingerbread and even s’mores rolls (in order by photos below).
 However, one must never deny that the original is always best.